Chardon, Ohio: 2010 census

+2020 census

+As of the census of 2020, there were 5,242 people residing in the city.
+The population density was 1193.8 PD/sqmi.
+The racial makeup of the city was 96.0% White, 1.3% Black, 0.0% Native American, 0.0% Asian, 0.0% Pacific Islander, and 2.7% from two or more races.
+Hispanic or Latino of any race were 2.0% of the population.

+There were 2,066 households, with an average household size of 2.47 individuals.
+The owner-occupied housing unit rate was 65.2%, with a median value of owner-occupied housing units at $274,500.

+The median age in the city was 37.1 years.
+22.2% of residents were under the age of 18, and 19.6% were 65 years of age or older.
+The gender makeup of the city was 50.9% female.

+The median household income was $86,618, with a per capita income of $54,895.
+Approximately 10.02% of the population were below the poverty line.

 Culture

 Chardon is known for its maple syrup industry.
 Celebration of the syrup season begins at Tapping Sunday in March, when the sap is at prime thawing temperature.
 The annual Geauga County Maple Festival is a four-day celebration that takes place on the Chardon Square the last weekend in April.
 The festival has been rescheduled numerous times because of snowstorms in April due to Chardon's location in the “snow belt” of the Great Lakes; it receives a large amount of snowfall every year.

 Chardon has an active performance art community.
 The Geauga Lyric Theater Guild is housed in the renovated Geauga Theater building, which was constructed in 1939 as an Art Deco movie house.
 The theater is also being used again to show first-run movies.

 Greater Chardon features numerous parks and golf courses.
 Chardon Lakes Golf Course is located in the heart of Chardon, two minutes from the square.
 Sand Ridge Golf Club in nearby Munson Township is also an excellent course.
 Chardon has an abundance of park space.
 Due to the area's varying weather conditions, sports activities are available for every season.

-The 1987 Film, Planes, Trains, and Automobiles had a scene filmed in Chardon.
-The scene where John Candy and Steve Martin are riding in the back of the pickup truck was filmed on Taylor Wells Rd in Chardon.